jshear95/ArmaTerminal/README.txt

 _____________________________________________________

 1.What is a command line
-	A command line is the most basic view of an operating system (OS).
+	-A command line is the most basic view of an operating system (OS).
 Even windows 7 and 8.1 have command line views (start, search 'command prompt').
 Command lines are quite basic but also quite powerful.
 You should not mess around in a command line if you do not know what you are doing.
 It is very easy to completely erase ALL your data.
-	What makes the command line so special though is this power and the ease of access to it.
+	-What makes the command line so special though is this power and the ease of access to it.
 Graphical systems such as your desktop and GUI applications (like Arma or notepad) dumb down what goes on behind the scenes so its easier for humans to interact with but harder for humans to make changes to the actual computer.
 Think of these programs as having training, wheels like on a bike, a command line, however, has no training wheels.
-	This means that commands that are cumbersome to access and use through gui systems (like control panel) are just a few keystrokes away in the command line.
+	-This means that commands that are cumbersome to access and use through gui systems (like control panel) are just a few keystrokes away in the command line.
 Unlike control panel however, unless you really know what you are doing, its a lot harder to undo changes in the command line, sometimes even impossible.
 _____________________________________________________

 2.What is armaTerminal